Amazon announces Amazon Prime Big Deal Days for October 10-11

 “We’re giving our Prime members yet another way to save, with deals on some of the most wanted gifts of the season,” said Jamil Ghani, vice president of Amazon Prime.
 “Members can shop deals across categories like fashion, home, and toys that include some of our most popular items during Prime Big Deal Days.”

-Amazon also noted that Prime Members can access massive discounts on Amazon devices, including 55% off select Echo devices, up to 31% off select kids devices, and up to 50% off Fire TV devices.
+Amazon also noted that Prime Members can access massive discounts on Amazon devices, including 55 percent off select Echo devices, up to 31 percent off select kids devices, and up to 50 percent off Fire TV devices.

 An Amazon Prime membership costs $9.99 per month or $99 per year.